 11. What is the most desired skill that is required to become a successful project manager, according to your experience?
 Please give us a couple of examples regarding your past projects.

-If you are experienced in project management, you might probably know that there is no single skill that is enough for a successful career in the field.
-To be a successful project manager, you should possess multiple project management skills like leadership skills, communication skills, negotiation skills, and time management skills, to name a few.
+If you are experienced in project management, you might probably know that no single skill is enough for a successful career in the field.
+To be a successful project manager, you should possess multiple project management skills like leadership, communication, negotiation, and time management skills, to name a few.
 To answer this question promptly, you should be able to justify why you have chosen a particular skill.
 You can include a couple of examples to substantiate your answer.

 12. Tell us about the most challenging projects you have managed so far?
 What were the steps you have taken to tackle the challenges?

 Here, the interview panel wants to know how you respond to critical challenges and deal with conflicting situations in a project.
 It would be best if you did not refer to examples where you had to manage tough team members or lack of support from management.
-As a project manager, you should be smart enough to handle such occurrences.
-Instead, focus on external factors like a situation where the project was unexpectedly called off, or funding was reduced in the middle of an extensive project.
+You should be smart enough to handle such occurrences as a project manager.
+Instead, focus on external factors like a situation where the project was unexpectedly called off or funding was reduced in the middle of an extensive project.
 Also, you should explain how you tackled the challenges and managed the team during tough situations.

 13. Suppose the project has gone off the rails.
 What steps would you take to get it back on track?